edysfy/Group_website/evalSect.md

 ### Evaluation Technique 4: Questionnaires

-Our group used questionnaires both as a qualitative and quantitative method of evaluating our designs.
-It was our main form of quantitative feedback as we were able to send a link *insert link* to as many users as we could who had just used one of our wireframes or been shown our most up to date website on a local host.
+Our grouped used questionnaires as our main form of quantitative feedback as we were able to send a link *insert link* to as many users as we could who had just used one of our wireframes or been shown our most up to date website on a local host.
 This way, we could gain insights at scale into how users interpreted our website through them answering questions such as "Would you recommend this product to a friend?", "Do you think this website is solving a serious problem?" or "How would you improve this website?".

+In total we produced three questionnaires.
+The first two were sent to users alongside the wireframes and the last one was filled out by users after they had used the website on a local host.
+The last two questionnaires asked the same questions as the first, but we improved it slightly. *Give example of how you improved this*

 ### Evaluation Technique 5: Semi-structured interviews
 These interviews were carried out throughout the development process all the way from paper-prototyping at the beginning, to presenting the website on a local host in its most complete form.
 We saw interviews as the main form of qualitative feedback.